Market Order

 Frequently Asked Questions

-What is the advantage of a market order?
+▶What is the difference between a market order and a limit order?

-When should you avoid using a market order?
+▶When should I avoid using a market order?

 Market Order is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Market Order is influencing current positions.